Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Case study: the Framingham Heart Study

-As shown in Table \ref{varcas}, the standard deviation of the LVFP is higher for individuals who are older, female, have diabetes, higher blood pressure or who use antihypertensive medication for both exposure groups.
-In Section \ref{confhet} we have explained how confounding-effect heterogeneity can affect the distribution of $Z_{1}$.
-The validation of the fit of the $Y \mid \boldsymbol{L}$ distribution for all dichotomized levels of the confounders ($>$ median value) is thus a crucial part of the analysis.
-The posterior predictive distributions in all groups of dichotomized confounders are presented in Appendix \ref{A1} to save some space.
-Only some small differences between the model and observed distribution can be observed for specific levels of age (Figure \ref{fig:ageNOC}), sex (Figure \ref{fig:sexNOC}) and antihypertensive-medicine use (Figure \ref{fig:hrxNOC}).
-Overall, we conclude that serious (measured) confounding-effect heterogeneity is absent.
-In Section \ref{sensa} we demonstrate how a model may be fitted when confounding-effect heterogeneity is present.
+As shown in Table \ref{CH3varcas}, the standard deviation of the LVFP is higher for individuals who are either older, female, have diabetes, have higher blood pressure, or use antihypertensive medication for both exposure groups.
+In Section \ref{CH3confhet}, we have explained how confounding-effect heterogeneity can affect the distribution of $Z_{1}$.
+The validation of the fit of the $Y {\mid} \boldsymbol{X}{=}\boldsymbol{x}$ distribution for all dichotomized levels of the confounders ($>$ median value) is thus a crucial part of the analysis.
+The posterior predictive distributions in all groups of dichotomized confounders are presented in Section \ref{CH3appNOC} of the Appendix.
+Overall, we conclude that significant confounding-effect heterogeneity seems to be absent.
+In Section \ref{CH3sensa}, we demonstrate how a model may be fitted when confounding-effect heterogeneity is present.